msberends/AMR/README.md

 library(microbenchmark)
 ```

 In the next test, we try to 'coerce' different input values for *Staphylococcus aureus*.
-The actual result is the same every time: it returns its MO code `B_STAPHY_AUR` (*B* stands for *Bacteria*, the taxonomic kingdom).
+The actual result is the same every time: it returns its MO code `B_STPHY_AUR` (*B* stands for *Bacteria*, the taxonomic kingdom).

 But the calculation time differs a lot.
 Here, the AI effect can be reviewed best: